QFPay/docs/docs/03-online-shop/06-wechat/02-wechat-pay-jsapi.md

 ### 1. JSAPI without a Real Name Registered Official Account**

-For this kind of payment, merchants can build upon QF Pay's official account.
+For this kind of payment, merchants can build upon QFPay's official account.
 This integration is only applicable to merchants who are using the indirect settlement option (i.e. settlement is provided by QFPay).
 For this implementation, merchants shall use QFPay's API to get the `oauth_code`, user `openid` and trigger WeChat Pay as described below.

 ## GET oauth_code